nvakhilnair/Price-Alert/README.md

 Requirement: PyQt4==4.11.4

 *You can also manually install these libraries using <pip install PyQt4>
-or use Requirements.txt file using <pip install -r Requirements.txt>
+or use Requirements.txt file using <pip install -r requirements.txt>

 Feedbacks and suggestions for improvement are always welcomed email id: MadeWithPY009@gmail.com